surdouski/micropython-sniffs-framework/README.md

 ## Installation

-Will write a more in depth approach to installations, but I am putting a `package.json` in most directories, each of them defining the requirements of that directory and any subdirectories.
-This should allow for easy installation of specific components of the project as the codebase becomes larger.

-Currently, the project is small.
+~~Will write a more in depth approach to installations, but I am putting a `package.json` in most directories, each of them defining the requirements of that directory and any subdirectories.
+This should allow for easy installation of specific components of the project as the codebase becomes larger.~~ To simplify development for now, I am leaving a single `package.json` at the top level for installation, since the project is not large.
 So, for now, simply install with the following command:

 ```bash
 mpremote mip install github:surdouski/micropython-sniffs-framework